charlcoding-stack/charlcode/AGI-TEST-PROJECT/README.md

 # 🧠 AGI Journey - Complete Project

+> **IMPORTANT CLARIFICATION**: Despite the historical naming, this is NOT an AGI project.
+> These are foundational experiments validating Charl's neural network primitives (4-500 parameters).
+> NOT comparable to large language models like GPT-4.
+See [charlbase.org/research.html](https://charlbase.org/research.html) for accurate context.

 This directory contains the complete **AGI Journey** project: documentation, source code, and all resources for website integration.

 ---